SchneiderNejc/solidity-by-example/readme.md

 For gas-efficient error handling, especially in frequently called functions.
 To pass structured data along with errors, enabling better debugging and integration.

+# Events

+Best Practices and Recommendations
+Index the right event parameters to enable efficient filtering and searching.
+Addresses should typically be indexed, while amounts generally should not.
+Avoid redundant events by not emitting events that are already covered by underlying libraries or contracts.
+Events cannot be used in view or pure functions, as they alter the state of the blockchain by storing logs.
+Be mindful of the gas cost associated with emitting events, especially when indexing parameters, as it can impact the overall gas consumption of your contract.